-- 1. Create a special externalized version of the object with the minimum required information (represented only by primitive data types), which allows the reconstruction of the object on restore, include all the monitors; or - 2.
 Avoid serializing the object, walking back the thread stack to a frame position where the object had not yet been created.
 This is only possible when code on restore is deterministic and can recreate all the information like it was before.
 We prefer this kind of solution for the thread synchronized state.

-A thread within synchronized methods or statements can be in one of the three states: monitor owner, blocked in the entry set, or blocked in the wait set.
-Because we avoid saving internal synchronization locks on restore, they have to be recreated.
+A thread within synchronized methods or statements can be in one of three states: monitor owner; blocked in the entry set; or blocked in the wait set.
+Because we avoid saving internal synchronization locks, on restore they have to be recreated.
 The owner of the lock on restore must always reacquire it again, and this is enforced.
-Entry and wait set threads are walked back to a stack frame that on restore reruns the lock and wait code again, which makes them lock in the right set.
-It is true that the order in both sets can be different from the old state, but monitor owner competition is very implementation dependent, and for that, this is not a requirement as it is usually regarded as bad programming to rely on relative speed of threads for correctness in an application.
+Entry and wait set threads are walked back to a stack frame that on restore reruns the lock and wait code again, that makes them lock in the right set.
+It is true that the order in both sets can be different from the old state, but monitor owner competition is very implementation dependent, and for that this is not a requirement, as it is usually regarded as bad programming to rely on relative speed of threads for correctness in an application.

-Saving and restoring external files and connections

-In the Java Class Library, all streaming I/O is done through implementations of the interfaces InputStream and OutputStream.
-The classes FileInputStream and FileOutputStream are the less specialized ones that provide the abstraction to deal with streaming file I/O. Although a file can be accessed through other types, which decorates the behavior of these two (e.g., BufferedInputStream), all reads or writes will eventually come down to the two previously mentioned classes.
+Saving and restoring external files and connections In the Java Class Library all streaming I/O is done through implementations of the interfaces InputStream and OutputStream.
+The classes FileInputStream and FileOutputStream are the less specialized ones that provide the abstraction to deal with streaming file input and output.
+Although a file can be accessed through other types which decorates the behavior of these two (e.g. BufferedInputStream), all reads or writes will eventually come down to the two previously mentioned classes.
 In this hierarchy, the only types with dependencies to native resources are the classes FileInputStream and FileOutputStream, namely the operative system file descriptor.

 When the checkpoint mechanism is activated and there are open files, a thread can be either blocked in a read/write operation or just have the file opened.
-In the former case, the thread is effectively safe because it is blocked in a native operation.
-In the latter, it is in a safe state because it is blocked following a yieldpoint.
+In the former case the thread is effectively safe, since it is blocked in a native operation.
+In the latter it is in a safe state because it is blocked following a yieldpoint.
 To handle both cases, the serialization of objects of type FileInputStream and FileOutputStream has to be carried out in a proper manner.
-In Listing 1, we show an example of how to serialize the type FileInputStream.
+In Listing 1 we show an example of how to serialize the type FileInputStream.

 '''

 public class FileInputStream extends InputStream implements Serializable

-1

-native representation of the descriptor
+// native representation of the descriptor

-3

 transient private FileDescriptor fd;

 transient private FileChannelImpl ch;

-5

 private void writeObject(ObjectOutputStream out) throws IOException

-7

 // first, we save every non native information

-9

 out.defaultWriteObject();

 // save relative path and cursor of file

 11

-String filePath = ch.getPath ();
+String filePath = ch.getPath();

 long fileCursor = ch.getSavedPosition();

 13

 // write native information

 out.writeObject(filePath);

 15

 out.writeLong(fileCursor);

+17

 out.flush();

-17

 }

 19

 private void readObject(ObjectInputStream in) throws IOException

 21

 // read all non native information

+in.defaultReadObject();

 23

-in.defaultReadObject();

 // recover path and cursor

 String filePath = (String) in.readObject();

+long fileCursor = in.readLong();

 25

-long fileCursor = in.readLong();

 File file = new File(filePath);

 27

 try {

 // open file descriptor

-ObennelImpl.cr

 29

 ch = FileChannelImpl.create(file, FileChannelImpl.READ);

 31

 catch (FileNotFoundException fnfe) { ... }

+catch (IOException ioe) { ... }

 33

-catch (IOException ioe) { ... }
+'''

+'''

-// reset the cursor to the correct position (previous one before chekpoint)
+35 // reset the cursor to the correct position (previous one before chekpoint)

-35

 ch.position(fileCursor);

-37

-}
+37 }

-39
+// ...

-}
+39 }

 '''

-Listing 1.
-Serialization for instances of FileInputStream.
+Listing 1: Serialization for instances of FileInputStream